ComposableAnalytics/Docs/docs/Tutorial/DataPortals-Survey.md

 ## The SurveyList Container

 With our survey page (or, as we refer to pages, "containers") defined, let's create a parent page called `SurveyList` that allows us to create multiple survey instances, creating a one-to-many relationship in our data model.
 Here, we use the ControlType [`Table`](../DataPortals/05.Control-Details/Table.md), indicating that we would like a table of all the survey instances.
 Note that the data type for the Table field is `[Form.Survey]`, with brackets indicating an array of our Survey containers.
-We also pick out some of the fields from our Survey container to be displayed in the table, via the [`Columns`](../DataPortals/06.Setting-Details/Columns.md) column shown to the right.
+We also pick out some of the fields from our Survey container to be displayed in the table, via the [`Columns`](../DataPortals/06.Setting-Details/Columns.md) column shown below in the last column on the right.

 ![!Composable DataPortals SurveyList Container](img/DataPortal_Survey_03.png)

 ## The Master Container

 Finally, we need to create a [`Master`](../DataPortals/03.MasterSheet.md) sheet that points `Forms` to the container we would like to use as the root of our survey form.
 We'll use the `SurveyList` container we defined in the last step.
-Our `ControlType` here is always `Link`, and we select the container by writing its fully-qualified name (including the `Form.` prefix) in the `Type` column.
-Also in this `Master` sheet, we define the name of our DataPortal and the name of the database that will be created to store its data.
-Here, I've chosen `SurveyResponseManager`.
+Our `ControlType` here is always [`Link`](../DataPortals/05.Control-Details/Link.md), and we select the container by writing its fully-qualified name (including the `Form.` prefix) in the [`Type`](../DataPortals/06.Setting-Details/Type.md) column.
+Also in this [`Master`](../DataPortals/03.MasterSheet.md) sheet, we define the name of our DataPortal and the name of the database that will be created to store its data.
+Here, the database name is set to `SurveyResponseManager`.

 ![!Composable DataPortals Master Container](img/DataPortal_Survey_04.png)